phpway/ws-chat/README.md

-# Simple Chat using socket.io
+# Simple chat using socket.io